 Other signs of fibroids can include:

 So what are fibroids?
-They are benign muscular tumors that grow in the wall of the uterus.
+They are benign muscular growths that develop in the wall of the uterus.
 They are also called leiomyoma or myoma for short.
 They can grow in isolation or in clusters.

 Fibroids are most commonly seen in peri-menopausal women.
 This is because in peri-menopause your progesterone levels start to drop first.
 It’s not necessarily a time of high estrogen but it’s a time of relative estrogen dominance due to lower progesterone levels.
 Think of progesterone as the supervisor, it keeps estrogen in check, and when there's not enough, estrogen runs amuck.
 Estrogen is a growth hormone, when it’s the dominant hormone it likes to grow cells.
 Its also linked with other reproductive growths such as cyst, polyps, and endometriosis.